Tooth-Colored Fillings – Denton, TX

 Tooth-colored fillings also preserve more of your natural tooth structure compared to metal fillings, which require a little bit of drilling to make sure the filling holds correctly.
 Because the composite resin that tooth-colored fillings are made of actually bonds with your tooth, extra drilling is completely unnecessary.
 Additionally, metal fillings often make patients more sensitive to extremely hot or cold temperatures.
 Because tooth-colored fillings are made of special plastics, it eliminates the sensitivity to temperature.

 How Are Tooth-Colored Fillings Placed?

 To restore any pesky cavities with tooth-colored fillings, our dentist will numb the affected area with local anesthesia.
 Once you’re comfortable and relaxed, they will clean away any and all decay from your cavity.
 After, a special bonding solution is applied to prepare for your composite resin filling.
 Then, your dentist will fill your cavity, shaping it afterward to look and feel like your natural teeth.
 Last but not least, they will use a special UV light to dry the composite resin in just a few minutes for a great-looking and feeling smile.

 Caring for Your Tooth-Colored Fillings

 To maintain the most natural look and feel, you should practice a good oral health routine.
 Brush for two minutes, twice a day, and floss in between each of your teeth to remove plaque and bacteria.
-You can also eat a balanced diet to avoid high amounts of sugars and acids in your mouth, and you should see Dr. Ahir or Dr. Shekhadiya at Prime Dentistry for routine checkups and cleanings to make sure your fillings are in tip-top shape.
+You can also eat a balanced diet to avoid high amounts of sugars and acids in your mouth, and you should see Dr. Ahir or Dr. Shekhadiya at Prime Dentistry of Denton for routine checkups and cleanings to make sure your fillings are in tip-top shape.